jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 ## Lookup

-The resource type path segment for exact match lookup of a BGPSec router certificate object is "rpki1/x509_resource_cert".
+The resource type path segment for exact match lookup of an X.509 resource certificate object is "rpki1/x509_resource_cert".

-The following lookup path segment is defined for a BGPSec router certificate object:
+The following lookup path segment is defined for an X.509 resource certificate object:

 Syntax: rpki1/x509_resource_cert/<handle>